mmistakes/minimal-mistakes/_pages/about.md

 Well, life is more than just career.
 More about _me_:

 * **Music**
 I've been into _music_ since my childhood.
-Having born into a family where everyone has some bit of _music_ in their life one way or other.
+Having born into a family where everyone has some bit of _music_ in their life one way or another.
-Every one in my Mother's family sings well, and my Father writes songs/poems.
-Both my Sisters sing well.
 And, as for me, I'm into _Musical Instruments_.
 I am majorly a keyboardist.
+I started playing keyboard for the church choir in my 4th standard.
 I have also put my hand into Guitar and Drums, but I'm no expert at either.
 _Rythums_ excite me.
-Be it _drums_, or any sort of _percussion_.
+Be it _drums_, or any sort of _percussion instruments_.
 I enjoy beating rythm on the _table_, or on _myself_ or _anywhere_ that makes sound.
 I am part of a _Gospel Band_ named _[Deo Gratias](https://www.facebook.com/DeoGratiasband/)_.

 ----------------------------------

 * **Photography**
 I've liked _photography_ from my school time, although I didn't have a _camera_ back then.
 I would get my friends' camera and take pics anytime I got a chance.
-I was the man behind the _camera_ for many of the short films that we did while I was at college.
+I was the man behind the _camera_ for many of the short films that we did while at college.
 I now have a _Canon 700 D_ to play around with.
 I have uploaded a few of my pics here at [500px](https://500px.com/alenalex114).